blinksh/blink/README.md

 If you would like to participate on its development, we would love to have you on board!
 There are two ways to collaborate with the project: you can download and build Blink yourself, or you can request an invitation to help us test future versions (on the raw branch).
 If you want to participate on the testing, follow and tweet us [@BlinkShell](https://twitter.com/BlinkShell) about your usage scenarios.
 Invitations will be sent out in waves, please be patient if you do not receive yours immediately.

 Bugs should be reported here on GitHub.
-Crash reports will be automatically reported back to us thanks to HockeyApp.
 If you have any questions or want to make sure we do not miss on an interesting feature, please send your suggestions to our Twitter account [@BlinkShell](https://twitter.com/BlinkShell).
 We would love to discuss them with you!
 Please do not use Twitter to report bugs.

 We can't wait to receive your valuable feedback.
 Enjoy!